Edgar Ætheling: Exile and war against the Normans

 He remained there until 1072, when William invaded Scotland and forced King Malcolm to submit to his overlordship.
 The terms of the agreement between them included the expulsion of Edgar.
 He therefore took up residence in Flanders, whose count, Robert the Frisian, was hostile to the Normans.
 However, he was able to return to Scotland in 1074.
 Shortly after his arrival there, he received an offer from Philip I, King of France, who was also at odds with William, of a castle and lands near the borders of Normandy from where he would be able to raid his enemies' homeland.
 He embarked with his followers for France, but a storm wrecked their ships on the English coast.
-Many of Edgar's men were hunted down by the Normans, but he managed to escape with the remainder to Scotland by land.
+Many of Edgar's men were hunted down by the Normans, though he managed to escape with the remainder to Scotland by land.
 Following this disaster, he was persuaded by Malcolm to make peace with William and return to England as his subject, abandoning any ambition of regaining his ancestral throne.

 Italian venture

 Disappointed at the level of recompense and respect he received from William, in 1086 Edgar renounced his allegiance to the Conqueror and moved with a retinue of men to Norman Apulia.
 The Domesday Book, compiled that year, records Edgar's ownership of only two small estates (Barkway and Hermead) in Hertfordshire.
 This is probably because Edgar had given up his English properties when he left for Italy, not intending to return.
-In that case the recording of the Hertfordshire estates under his name is likely to be an anomaly, reflecting a situation which had recently ceased to apply.
+In that case, the recording of the Hertfordshire estates under his name is likely to be an anomaly, reflecting a situation which had recently ceased to apply.
 The venture in the Mediterranean was evidently not a success; within a few years Edgar returned to England.